Pawmetto Lifeline is a 501(c)3 not-for-profit animal rescue organization located in Columbia, SC, solving pet overpopulation in the Midlands.

 - Collaboration with all like-minded individuals and organizations who strive to achieve a no-kill community

 Founded in 1999 as Project Pet, Pawmetto Lifeline has been the conscience of compassion for the Midlands community and a vital area resource for humane care for our abandoned and homeless pets.
 Our legacy is devotion to responsible and compassionate care for the homeless animals of our community, and of fostering the animal-human bond.
-As we transition into our new home, we remain dedicated to the core principle that every life is precious and that euthanasia should not be used as a means to control a domesticated population.
+In 2012, we transitioned into our new home on Bower Parkway.
+We remain dedicated to the core principle that every life is precious and that euthanasia should not be used as a means to control a domesticated population.

 - Rescue over 4,000 pets annually that would not have had a chance.